-Data parsing is how you can make certain that your customer's data is both consistent and correctly organized for the SOX model.
+Data parsing is how you can make certain that your customer's data is both consistent and correctly split up to fit into the SOX model.

-Note: The data shown on the Parsing sub-tab is only a preview of the data organization; actual changes to the customer data need to be done using the parsing functions.
-This preview acts like a file, and you can preview different sheets.
+The data in the Parsing tab is a preview only; any changes need to be done using the parsing functions.
+The preview acts like a file, and different sheets can be selected for preview.

-TIP: Data that has been parsed and cleaned can be saved separately from the database as a .csv or .xlsx file; this allows you to provide the cleaned data to your customer for signoff, or to use it as a future source file, or to keep as a record without disturbing the original information.
+Parsed and cleaned data can be saved separately from the database as a .csv or .xlsx file; this allows you to provide the cleaned data to your customer for signoff, or to use it as a future source file, or to keep as a record without disturbing the original information.
 Refer to Creating a parsed data spreadsheet and Sharing parsed data for instructions.